ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 In this mode, all velocities are interpolated once, at the beginning, and stored on disk.
 This makes it slow but with little memory requirement.
-This balance of speed and memory can be further altered by using the ‘number of preloaded frames' option.
+This balance of speed and memory can be further altered by using the 'number of preloaded frames' option.
 This mode is meant for when the computer has insufficient memory for the other modes and is advisable to be used with large trajectories.
 Further, since disk is involved, it is advisable that the computer has an SSD, and that the